WoofGrrrr/file-system-broker/README.md

 3. Click the Options button
 4. The FileSystemBroker Settings Tab is displayed
 5. Check the "Grant only select Extensions access to FileSystemBroker" Checkbox
-6. The "Extension Access Controls" Section and the Extensions List will be displayed
+6. The "Extension Access Controls" Section and the Extension List will be displayed
-7. Add any extensions to which you want to Grant access to the Extensions List
+7. Add any extensions to which you want to Grant access to the Extension List
 7. Grant access to the Extensions as desired

-#### To Add An Extension to The Extensions List
+#### To Add An Extension to The Extension List

-There are three ways add an extension to the Extensions List:
+There are three ways add an extension to the Extension List:

 * Manually:
-    1. Click the "Add New" Button on the Actions Panel or click the "Add" Icon at the top-right of the Extensions List header
+    1. Click the "Add New" Button on the Actions Panel or click the "Add" Icon at the top-right of the Extension List header
         * If you do not see the Buttons on the Actions Panel, click the small triangle icon to the left of "Actions".
     2. Just below the Extension List header, the Extension Editor line will be displayed
     3. Enter the Extension Name and Id
     4. Check the "Grant Access" Checkbox to grant acccess to the extension or Un-Check it to deny access
     5. Click the "Save" Icon
-* From the Extensions List:
+* From the Installed Extensions List:
     1. Click the "Installed Extensions" button on the Actions Panel
         * If you do not see the Buttons on the Actions Panel, click the small triangle icon to the left of "Actions".
     2. The "Add Installed Extensions" Window is opened
     3. Select one or more extensions
     4. Click the "Add" Button
-        * The extensions will be added to the Extensions List, but they will not have been granted access
+        * The extensions will be added to the Extension List, but they will ___not___ have been granted access
 * When an extension tries to access FileSystemBroker:
     1. Open the FileSystemBroker Settings Tab
         1. Open the Thunderbird Add-ons Manager